 The range(n) function yields the numbers 0, 1, ... n-1, and range(a, b) returns a, a+1, ... b-1 -- up to but not including the last number.
 The combination of the for-loop and the range() function allow you to build a traditional numeric for loop:

 ## print the numbers from 0 through 99for i in range(100):print i

-Python also has the standard while-loop, and the *break* and *continue* statements work as in C++ and Java, altering the course of the innermost loop.
-The above for/in loops solves the common case of iterating over every element in a list, but the while loop gives you total control over the index numbers.
+Python also has the standard while-loop.
+The above for / in loops solves the common case of iterating over every element in a list, but the while loop gives you total control over the index numbers.
 Here's a while loop which accesses every 3rd element in a list:

 Here are some other common list methods.